J535D165/recordlinkage/docs/reference.rst

 API Reference
 *************

-This page contains the class, method and functions documentation of the ``recordlinkage`` package.
+This page contains the API reference of the ``recordlinkage`` package.

 Standardising
 =============

-Clean and standardise your data before you start linking records.
-Remove special tokens or phonetically encode names.
-Install ``jellyfish`` to use phonetic encoding of names.
+Cleaning and standardising your data may increase your record linkage accuracy.
+The ``recordlinkage`` package contains several tools for data cleaning and standardising.
+Some of the tools included are: phonetic encoding algorithms, gender imputation and string cleaning tools.

 .. automodule:: recordlinkage.standardise
 	:members: